mail2vks/dainik_bhaskar_pdf_web/README.md

 dainik_bhaskar_pdf_web
 ======================

-Web Site to get dainik bhaskar in PDF format daily
+1. Casper JS script to get PDF links for download.

+2. pdf.js to used as "casperjs pdf.js --web-security=no".
+The "--web-security" bit it needed to make cross domain ajax calls.